How to Make Potato-Stuffed Pooris for Snacks or Lunch Boxes

 Step-By-Step Instructions and Images for Making Potato-Stuffed Pooris

-- For making the dough, measure all-purpose flour into a mixing bowl.
+- To make the dough, measure all-purpose flour and place in a mixing bowl.
 Throw in fine semolina.

 - Add salt and oil.
-Add some water, knead to make a firm and smooth dough.
-Cover the dough and set aside at least for 30 minutes.
+Add some water, then knead to make a firm and smooth dough.
+Cover the dough and set aside for at least 30 minutes.
 Gently knead it once again while making the pooris.

-- Take mashed potatoes in a separate bowl.
+- Place mashed potatoes in a separate bowl.
 Add all the ingredients for making the stuffing.
-Mash well, so that there won't be any lumps in it.
+Mash well so that there won't be any lumps in it.

 - Pinch out a lemon-sized ball of dough.
 Make a small disc by rolling it with a rolling pin.
 If you want, use some all-purpose flour for the dusting.

-- Put a tablespoon of the filling in the center.
+- Put a tablespoon of potato filling in the center.
 Join the edges of the disc to cover the filling.
 Seal the top.
 Next, flatten the disc along with the stuffing.
-Refer the photo.
+Refer to the photos below for examples.

 - Roll it to make a 3 1/2 inch diameter disc.
 Make all the discs in the same way.